danielbeardsley/service_contracts/development_service_contract.md

 5. **Copyright Exceptions**
-	1. The Developer reserves the right to reuse and re-license portions of the created Product as desired. are licensed to the Client for use in the product under the MIT license:
+	1. The Developer reserves the right to reuse and re-license portions of the created Product as desired.
-	2. Any portions of the Product who's copyright is withheld by the developer http://www.opensource.org/licenses/mit-license.php
+	2. Any portions of the Product who's copyright is withheld by the developer are licensed to the Client for use in the Product under the MIT license: http://www.opensource.org/licenses/mit-license.php
 	3. The Client will only be billed for portions of the Product which were created during the effective period of this contract and created while